 Elbow Anatomy in Children

 The arm in the human body is made up of three bones that join to form a hinge joint called the elbow.
 The upper arm bone or humerus connects from the shoulder to the elbow to form the top of the hinge joint.
 The lower arm or forearm consists of two bones, the radius, and the ulna.
 These bones connect the wrist to the elbow forming the bottom portion of the hinge joint.

 Children’s bones have an area of developing cartilage tissue called a growth plate present at the end of long bones that will eventually develop into solid bone as the child grows.

 A break in any of the bones that form the elbow is called an elbow fracture.

 Fractures are more common in children due to their physical activities as well as their bone properties.
 An elbow fracture most commonly occurs when your child falls on an outstretched arm.

 When an elbow fracture is suspected in your child, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a elbow fracture specialist who provides detailed examination and care for children with elbow fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a elbow fracture specialist who provides detailed examination and care for children with elbow fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Elbow Fractures